Client Profile And Challenge

 Our global consumer health client, with 19,000 employees and some of the most iconic brands in its portfolio, had just merged with a competitor.
 While its merged brand management leadership team continued to lead their categories, they needed a trusted organizational development partner to help them work well together.

-They turned to Training & Leadership Success to facilitate a series of custom strategy and team development sessions to create a successful and collaborative path forward.
+They turned to TLS Leaders to facilitate a series of custom strategy and team development sessions to create a successful and collaborative path forward.

 What Was At Stake